krishnasai-sistla-get2know/polaris/README.md

 # Polaris

-### 📦 Apache Polaris Iceberg REST Catalog – Docker Image
+### 📦 Apache Polaris Iceberg REST Catalog – Docker Images
-This repository provides a Dockerized version of the Apache Polaris REST catalog.
+This repository provides a Dockerized version of the Apache Polaris REST catalog and Polaris admin tool.
 It is not part of the Apache Iceberg project i.e., `UNOFFICIAL` hence, use it at your own risk.
 It simplifies deployment of the REST catalog by packaging it into a ready-to-use Docker image, suitable for development, testing, or production environments.

 ✨ Features
-Prebuilt Docker image of Apache Polaris REST catalog
+Prebuilt Docker image of Apache Polaris REST catalog and Polaris Admin Tool

 Easily configurable via environment variables